-One of the common sports activities which have been found to be responsible for the occurrence of groin pain is football; however, the occurrence is not limited to this as it can happen after taking part in any activities that require swift weight shifts and sudden change in direction.
+One of the common sports activities that have been found to be responsible for the occurrence of groin pain is football; however, the occurrence is not limited to this as it can happen after taking part in any activities that require swift weight shifts and sudden change in direction.
 Below are the lists of some other factors that may contribute to the development of hip and groin pain:

 - General body wear and tear as you grow old